ishbguy/ishbguy.github.io/_posts/2017-07-26-Practice-Programming-Booklist.md

 * content
 {:toc}

-1. The Practice of Programming

-# Style

-2. The Elements of Style
-3. The C Programming Language
-4. The Elements of Programming Style
-5. Writing Solid Code
-6. Code Complete
-7. Expert C Programming: Deep C Secret

-# Algorithms and Data Structure

-8. Algorithms
-9. Algorithms in C++
-10. The Art of Computer Programming
-11. Design and Validation of Computer Protocols
-    27. Software: Practice and Experience, The Errors of TEX

-# Design and Impelemntation

-12. Generic Programming and the STL
-    3. The C Programming Language
-13. The C++ Programming Language
-14. The Java Programming Language
-15. The AWK Programming Language
-16. Programming Perl
-17. Design Pattern: Elements of Reusable Object-Oriented Software
-18. The Magic Machine

-# Interfaces

-19. The Mythical Man Month
-20. Large-Scale C++ Software Design
-21. C Interfaces and Implementation
-22. Rapid Development
-23. Designing Visual Interfaces: Communication Oriented Techniques
-24. Designing the User Interfaces: Strategies for Effective Human-Computer Interaction
-25. About Face: The Essentials of User Interface Design
-26. User Interface Design

-# Debugging

-    5. Writing Solid Code
-    6. Code Complete

-# Testing

-27. Software: Practice and Experience, The Errors of TEX
-28. Programming Pearls
-29. More Programming Pearls

-# Performance

-30. Inner Loop
-31. Computer Organization and Design: The Hardware/Software Interfaces
-    28. Programming Pearls
-    29. More Programming Pearls

-# Portability

-32. C: A Reference Manual
-33. Java Language Specification
-34. Advanced Programming in the Unix Environment
-36. The Inferno Operating System
-36. Bell Labs Technical Journal

-# Notation

-37. The Unix Programming Environment
-38. TEX: The Program
-39. A Retargetable C Compiler: Design and Implementation
-40. The Java Virtual Machine Specification
-41. Regular Expression Search Algorithm, Communications of the ACM
-42. Mastering Regular Expression
-43. Hardware/Software Tradeoffs for Bitmap Graphics on the Blit, Software-Practice and Experience
+# The Practice of Programming Booklist

++  The Practice of Programming

+## Style

++  The Elements of Style
++  The C Programming Language
++  The Elements of Programming Style
++  Writing Solid Code
++  Code Complete
++  Expert C Programming: Deep C Secret

+## Algorithms and Data Structure

++  Algorithms
++  Algorithms in C++
++ The Art of Computer Programming
++ Design and Validation of Computer Protocols
++ Software: Practice and Experience, The Errors of TEX

+## Design and Impelemntation

++ Generic Programming and the STL
++  The C Programming Language
++ The C++ Programming Language
++ The Java Programming Language
++ The AWK Programming Language
++ Programming Perl
++ Design Pattern: Elements of Reusable Object-Oriented Software
++ The Magic Machine

+## Interfaces

++ The Mythical Man Month
++ Large-Scale C++ Software Design
++ C Interfaces and Implementation
++ Rapid Development
++ Designing Visual Interfaces: Communication Oriented Techniques
++ Designing the User Interfaces: Strategies for Effective Human-Computer Interaction
++ About Face: The Essentials of User Interface Design
++ User Interface Design

+## Debugging

++  Writing Solid Code
++  Code Complete

+## Testing

++ Software: Practice and Experience, The Errors of TEX
++ Programming Pearls
++ More Programming Pearls

+## Performance

++ Inner Loop
++ Computer Organization and Design: The Hardware/Software Interfaces
++ Programming Pearls
++ More Programming Pearls

+## Portability

++ C: A Reference Manual
++ Java Language Specification
++ Advanced Programming in the Unix Environment
++ The Inferno Operating System
++ Bell Labs Technical Journal

+## Notation

++ The Unix Programming Environment
++ TEX: The Program
++ A Retargetable C Compiler: Design and Implementation
++ The Java Virtual Machine Specification
++ Regular Expression Search Algorithm, Communications of the ACM
++ Mastering Regular Expression
++ Hardware/Software Tradeoffs for Bitmap Graphics on the Blit, Software-Practice and Experience